-Fig. 2 Marx was a revolutionary socialist

-Karl Marx (1818-83) was a German Jew who wrote The Communist Manifesto with his friend Friedrich Engels in 1848.
+Fig. 2 Marx was a revolutionary socialist Karl Marx (1818-83) was a German Jew who wrote The Communist Manifesto with his friend Friedrich Engels in 1848.
 The first volume of his mammoth work, Das Kapital, was published 1867 and subsequent ones in 1885 and 1894.
 (The Communist Manifesto was translated into Russian in 1869, and the first volume of Das Kapital was published in Russia in 1872.)
 At the time of his writing, he believed that Britain and Western Europe had reached stage 4 of his 'stage theory' of history.
 He suggested that stages 5 and 6 must inevitably follow.

-Julius Martov (1873-1920)

-came from a Jewish middle class background.
+KEY PROFILE Julius Martov (1873-1920) came from a Jewish middle class background.
 He helped found the Emancipation of Labour and the Social Democrat movement.
 He contributed to the Party journal Iskra and was editor from 1903 to 1905, after breaking with Lenin when he led the 'Mensheviks'.
 He favoured working through trade unions, cooperatives and soviets (workers' councils) to destroy the government.
 He was not invited to join the Bolshevik government after October 1917 and the Mensheviks were banned in 1918.
 Martov was exiled in 1920.

-The Russian Calendar

-The Russians used the Julian calendar until 31 January 1918, rather than the Gregorian calendar adopted by the rest of Europe in the seventeenth and eighteenth centuries.
+Introduction A CLOSER LOOK The Russian Calendar The Russians used the Julian calendar until 31 January 1918, rather than the Gregorian calendar adopted by the rest of Europe in the seventeenth and eighteenth centuries.
 Consequently, by 1918, Russia was 13 days behind Western Europe.
 Some books (including this one) use the old-style calendar, so that the two revolutions of 1917 are given as 23 February and 25 October.
 However, others use the 'modern' dating so that the first revolution took place on 8 March and the second on 7 November.
 Russia finally adopted the Gregorian calendar in February 1918.
 Dates after this are therefore the same as Western dates.

-The four State Dumas that met between 1906 and 1917 offered a forum for The four State Dumas that met between the preserve of the liberal muzzled by tsarist debate about politics and legislation but were constantly muzzled by tsarist debate about politics and legislation but were constantly muzzled by tsarist debate about politics and legislation but were considered by tsarist interference.
-Furthermore, they became the preserve of the liberal moderates interference.
-Furthermore radical opposition to acts of terrorism interference.
-Furthermore, they occar a modern modern modern and well-to-do, driving the more radical opposition to acts of terrorism, and well-to-do, driving the more radical opposition to acts of terrorism, and well-to-do, driving the more radical opposition.
-Although the most including frequent political assassinations and subversion.
-Although the most including frequent political assassinations are successful. including frequent political assassing prominent radical leaders were forced into exile, there was an underlying prominent radical leaders were forced into exile, there was an underlying prominent radical leaders were local prominent radical leaders were local restlessness and discontent among peasants and industrial workers.
-This was restlessness and discontent allies and would rise to the surface with the easily exploited by the radical groups and would rise to the surface with the disruptions caused by the coming of the First World War in 1914.

-In the 50 years up to 1917 there was constant struggle between progress and ontrol.
+The four State Dumas that met between 1906 and 1917 offered a forum for debate about politics and legislation but were constantly muzzled by tsarist interference.
+Furthermore, they became the preserve of the liberal moderates and well-to-do, driving the more radical opposition to acts of terrorism, including frequent political assassinations and subversion.
+Although the most prominent radical leaders were forced into exile, there was an underlying restlessness and discontent among peasants and industrial workers.
+This was easily exploited by the radical groups and would rise to the surface with the disruptions caused by the coming of the First World War in 1914. disruptions caused by the confing of the In the 50 years up to 1917 there was constant struggle between progress and control.
 The gains of industrialisation were offset by an escalation of workers' discontent created by over-rapid urbanisation, and the transition to a modern society brought into prominence revolutionary movements which went even further than the moderate liberals in their criticisms of autocracy.
 Successive governments were forced to choose between modernisation and maintaining political control over society in order to protect themselves, and the greater the concessions, the louder became the voices demanding more.
 This conundrum would remain a constant force in the development of Russia even after 1917.

-BETTER BETTER

-KEY CILDI 2110 nev

-$\kappa \vdash v$

-INE I CHIN 3110

-KEYCHR ONOLU 1905 Jan 'Bloody Sunday' massacre leads to revolutionary upheavals Oct The St Petersburg Soviet is formed; the Tsar's October Manifesto authorises elections to a State Duma 1906 Apr The Fundamental Laws reaffirm the autocracy 1906-11 A programme of agrarian reform is attempted 1906-15 Four State Dumas meet but their influence is controlled 1912 Lena Gold Fields Massacre - renewed industrial unrest 1914 First World War begins
+KEY CH RONOLO 1905 Jan 'Bloody Sunday' massacre leads to revolutionary upheavals Oct The St Petersburg Soviet is formed; the Tsar's October Manifesto authorises elections to a State Duma 1906 Apr The Fundamental Laws reaffirm the autocracy 1906-11 A programme of agrarian reform is attempted 1906-15 Four State Dumas meet but their influence is controlled 1912 Lena Gold Fields Massacre - renewed industrial unrest 1914 First World War begins art Or